8 Best Hikes in Maui for Stunning Views and Spectacular Wildlife

 8. Heart-racing Climb: Sliding Sands Trail

-If you’re of the mind that nothing ventured, nothing gained, Sliding Sands is probably your ultimate Maui Hike.
-Otherwise known as the Keoneheehee Trail at Haleakala National Park, this 17.5-mile changes about 1,400 feet of elevation up the side of a dormant volcano.
+If you’re of the mindset that nothing ventured, nothing gained, Sliding Sands is probably your ultimate Maui hike.
+Otherwise known as the Keoneheehee Trail at Haleakala National Park, this 17.5-mile trail covers about 1,400 feet of elevation up the side of a dormant volcano.
 You’ll need at least two days to complete the hike, so plan on staying overnight in one of the trailside cabins.
+This trail is currently closed — check the national park website for updates.